Groundfloor Review: Is It Legit?

 Yes, Groundfloor does offer a referral program.
 If you want to refer family and friends to open a Groundfloor account, the company will reward you for your efforts.
 After you’ve opened your account, you’ll get a referral link to send to family and friends.

-When a family member or friend opens a Groundfloor account using the referral link you sent them, you are eligible for a $10 cash bonus.
-You’ll get your $10 bonus deposited into your Groundfloor account when your referred party transfers money into their Groundfloor account.
+When a family member or friend opens a Groundfloor account and transfers in funds using the referral link you sent them, you are eligible for a cash bonus.
+You’ll get your bonus deposited into your Groundfloor account when your referred party transfers money into their Groundfloor account.

-Bonus: There’s no limit to the amount of $10 referral bonuses you can earn.
+Bonus: There’s no limit to the amount of referral bonuses you can earn.
 The more people you refer, who open up and deposit into an account, the more cash you earn.
+Some people have earned thousands of extra dollars through Groundfloor referrals.

 Does Groundfloor Have Investment Advisors?